appsmithorg/appsmith-docs/website/docs/reference/widgets/custom.md

 <dd>

-These CSS variables are available to control widget size and define the theme.
+These CSS variables, available to control widget size and define the theme:

+* `ui`: representing the height and width of the widget in pixels.
+* `theme`: representing the selected theme of your application.

 ```js
 //Widget size